South Dakota First-Time Home-Buying Assistance Programs & Grants

 Federal Housing Administration (FHA) Loans

-The FHA, which is part of HUD, insures mortgages for borrowers with lower credit scores.
-Homebuyers choose from a list of approved lenders that participate in the program.
-Loans have competitive interest rates and require a down payment of 3.5% of the purchase price for borrowers with FICO® credit scores of 580 or higher.
+The FHA, which is part of the U.S. Department of Housing and Urban Development (HUD), insures mortgages for borrowers with lower credit scores.
+Homebuyers choose from a list of approved lenders participating in the FHA loan program.
+Loans offer competitive interest rates and require down payments of 3.5% of the purchase price.
+Borrowers typically need FICO® credit scores of 580 or higher to qualify.
 Those with scores as low as 500 must put at least 10% down.

 Freddie Mac Home Possible Mortgages